How to Test for Mold in Your Home in 6 Steps—(Even If You Can’t See It)

 What about mold growth that can’t be seen?
 If a homeowner notices a musty smell but no visible signs of mold (a black, white, or brownish coating), they may have mold growing where they can’t see it.
 In this case, homeowners will want to take the following steps to determine if household mold is present, while being sure to take the proper precautions to avoid inhaling or coming into contact with mold spores.

-Tips for How to Get Rid of Mold
+Tips for Getting Rid of Mold

 • It is possible to kill mold with a few common household products such as vinegar or a mixture of baking soda and water.